 During the first morning session, we stop for five to ten minutes for a “Brainfood” break.
 Please provide your child with a healthy snack for this time.
 This may be a piece of fruit or some vegetables.

 Then they come back in and have 10 minutes eating time together as a class.

 Lunchtime is from 12:30 pm to 1:10 pm.
 Children go and play for 40 minutes.
 They then come back in and have eating time together as a class for 20 minutes.

 Children need to bring ta drink bottle to school every day.
-Children are encouraged to put their drink bottles in a container in the classroom.
+Children are encouraged to put their drink bottles on the benchtop in the classroom.
 They are able to drink at any time during the day.
-When it is hot, we will stop for regular drink breaks.
 Please fill the drink bottles with water only.

 We have a policy at Linton Camp School that children must wear a school hat when outside during Term One and Term Four.
 When not in use, hats are kept in children’s bags or cubbies.
 They do not usually get taken home.

 Please label all school clothing.
 We have a lot of unmarked and unclaimed clothing every term.
-Lost property is stored in Te Whare Tapere, our school hall.
 Please also label your child’s lunch box and drink bottle.

 We value parent help both in the classroom and at home.
-If you have some free time available on a regular basis and would like to join us, please let us know.
-Whether it’s listening to some children reading, joining us for an art class, or coming in to share your skills or passion with us, we would love to have you.
+If you have some free time available on a regular basis, and would like to join us, please let us know.
+Whether it’s listening to some children reading, joining us for an art class, or coming in to share your skill or passion with us, we would love to have you.